 Watertown, NY - The New York State Department of Health Wadsworth laboratory has reported to the Jefferson County Public Health Service that a fox has tested positive for rabies.
-The fox was located in the Town of Champion and was submitted by the New York State Department of Conservation (DEC) for testing.
+The fox was located in the Town of Brownville and was submitted by the New York State Department of Conservation (DEC) for testing.
 There are no known human or pet exposures.

-This is the seventh animal to test positive for rabies in Jefferson County this year.
-So far in 2025, six raccoons have also tested positive for rabies.
+This is the eighth animal to test positive for rabies in Jefferson County this year.
+So far in 2025, six raccoons and one other fox have also tested positive for rabies.